 Your best audition will happen when you’re relaxed and confident in what you can do.
 If you tense up, which is easy to do when you are nervous, it will block you from your best performance.
 If you are relaxed, it’s much easier to change direction on a dime, recover if you forget a line, and show us your personality.
 Take relaxation classes, try meditation, and learn to control your breathing—these will all help you stay composed and keep cool in all of the stress.

 3. Don’t be hard on yourself.

 It’s very important not to judge yourself when an audition or performance takes a turn for the worse.
 Try not to over-analyze what happened in the room or relive the audition wishing you could have changed your performance or made different creative choices.
 Dwelling in the negativity won’t make things better.
 Take the opportunity to turn it into something positive.
 Treat it as a learning experience in your acting career and keep it on the list of “What Not to Do.”
 Think of the audition room like a visit to Las Vegas: whatever happens there stays there!

 4. Balance your life.

 It’s easy to get caught up in the pressure of the entertainment world.
 I know so many actors who fill every second of their time doing things that pertain to acting.
 Yes, that’s important, but consider making other things priorities as well.
 After all, roles are based on real characters and the best way to get to know them is to be present in your daily life.
-Go to museums, join a book club, travel—get out of your routines by learning more about the people around you.
+Go to museums, join a book club, travel—virtually right now at least due to the pandemic—get out of your routines by learning more about the people around you.